-- Do you speak a different language in different settings, such as home, school, or work?
+- If you speak a different language in different settings, such as home, school, or work, please explain why.

-- Are there any expressions, jokes, stories, celebrations where a certain language is always used?
+- If there are any expressions, jokes, stories, celebrations where a certain language is always used, please share some examples.

 Q: What stories have come down to you about your parents and grandparents?

-Q: What are some of your childhood memories?
+Q: What are some of your favorite childhood memories?

 Q: How are holidays traditionally celebrated in your family?

-- Has your family created its own traditions and celebrations, please share why and what they are.
+- If your family has created its own traditions and celebrations, please share why and what they are.

 Q: What family heirlooms or keepsakes and mementos do you possess?